pechorin/pbr.sh/README.md

 ## Remote host requirements
 Ubuntu server accessible via root ssh (keys should be already uploaded to server, only key based authentication allowed)

-Root required only for setup (provisioning) phase, while this process regular user will be created with no sudo required setup.
+Root required only for setup (`host-setup`) phase, while this process regular user will be created with no sudo required setup.
 All secrets files will have only user access (500).

 ## Supported backup targets
 - docker volumes